Gaseous exchange in annelids is more advanced and efficie...

 Annelids have no lungs, although many species have simple gills.

-The stage of mitosis represented in the diagram is known as the ...
+The earliest form of life in the animal kingdom is the ...